About Photodynamic Therapy

 Obtain Healthier Skin

-If you have skin that has been damaged from precancerous skin cells or severe sun damage, call our Dallas, TX cosmetic practice today to schedule a private consultation with Dr. Parker or Dr. Hanz.
+If you have skin that has been damaged from precancerous skin cells or severe sun damage, call our Dallas, TX cosmetic practice today to schedule a private consultation with Dr. Parker.
 We can help you obtain healthier skin through this restorative LED light therapy treatment.
 You will be amazed at the results and will love the improved look of your skin.